View on GitHub

 If those don’t work for you there is no shortage of other advice, just google “How to write a blog post” or “How to write a technical blog post” and find something that resonates with you and matches the goals of this assignment.

 Recall that the AI Use policy in the course Syllabus allows you to use AI to revise writing you have already completed as long as you retain a copy of your original work.
-The following sites have some useful suggestions on how to use AI for revision that are compatible with the course policy:
+To that end, the use of AI is not permitted for WA01 because you are writing the first draft of your blog post.
+You will however be allowed to use it in WA03 when you are in revising your post.

 Writing the Blog Post